 Year 1 (Off catalog Year)

-- Spring - COB general curriculum plan developed after assessing educational outcomes and reviewing the COB mission
+- Spring - JJCBE general curriculum plan developed after assessing educational outcomes and reviewing the JJCBE mission

 - Summer - General curriculum plan distributed to faculty